Home Programming Building REST APIs with FastAPI: A Modern Python Web Framework Guide

 Cloud Deployment Options

-For cloud deployment, you have several excellent options depending on your scale and budget:
+Several cloud-deployment options are available, depending on scale and budget:

-• AWS Lightsail or EC2 — full control, good for small to medium deployments
+• AWS Lightsail or EC2 — full control, appropriate for small to medium deployments

-• Google Cloud Run — serverless containers, scales to zero, pay per request
+• Google Cloud Run — serverless containers, scaling to zero, pay-per-request pricing

 • Railway or Render — simple PaaS options with generous free tiers